jaspionlopes/Windows-upgrade-10-to-11-script/README.md

 It allows you to select a Windows 11 ISO, applies hardware bypasses (TPM, CPU, RAM, Secure Boot), and automatically starts the upgrade process.

 - **Security Note:** These scripts do **not** contain any viruses, malware, or any malicious code.
+- You can open the scripts with Notepad or any text editor to verify that there is nothing harmful.

 ## Instructions
 1. Download the files `upgrade.bat` and `10to11.ps1`.